RamiKrispin/atsaf/README.md

 - The `docs` folder hosts the book website files

-The `R` and `docker` folders contain the book's supporting R packages and Docker image, respectively.

 ### Roadmap
 Below is the book roadmap:
 * `V1` - Foundation of time series analysis